B3Pay/B3Wallet/README.md

 Follow these instructions to set up and run the B3Wallet project on your local machine:

+All of these commands can also be run with npm by replacing `yarn` with `npm run` in each command.

+Please make sure to have the necessary software installed and configured properly on your local machine before following these steps, including Node.js, Yarn (or npm), and DFINITY's SDK, dfx.

 1. **Start the dfx service**: Open a terminal and run the following command:

 ```bash